 "Unfailingly responsive, pragmatic and solutions-focused."

-Alison is president of the Association of Commercial Finance Attorneys, a continuing legal education organization based in New York, and is one of a few Canadians elected to The American College of Commercial Finance Lawyers, having been a regent of the College.
+Alison has been president of the Association of Commercial Finance Attorneys, a continuing legal education organization based in New York, and is one of a few Canadians elected to The American College of Commercial Finance Lawyers, having been a regent of the College.
 In July 2010, she was elected as a Fellow of the American Bar Foundation.
 Those involvements reflect the multinational nature of her practice.
-Alison has been active with the Canadian Bar Association, has been chair of the national committee on financial institutions, a member of the national liaison committee with the accounting profession, chair of continuing legal education and a member of the finance committee.
-Alison has also chaired several other national and provincial committees for the Canadian Bar Association.
+Alison has also been active with the Canadian Bar Association.
 She is active with several committees of the American Bar Association, Business Law Section and is currently Chair of the Project Finance and Development Committee and of the Programs Committee.

-She has lectured and written extensively on legal matters, particularly dealing with financial institution issues.
-Alison has authored the full text books Canada - U.S. Commercial Law Guide; A Guide to Canadian Money Laundering Legislation; The Bank Act Annotated; A Practical Guide to Canadian Partnership Law; the banking chapters of the CCH Canadian Commercial Law Guide; a book on Banking and Credit Relationships, several chapters for Falconbridge on Mortgages, Asset-Based Lending in Canada, Law in International Finance, Halsburys Laws of Canada: Banking and Finance 2012, Project Finance in Canada and Practice Advisor (Banking and Lending), all published by national legal text publishers.
-She has been an editor of the CCH Canadian Commercial Law Guide, and the Federated Press Corporate Financing Journal.
-Her list of published articles includes over 200 titles written for a wide range of publishers in areas including financial institution regulation, commercial finance, asset-based lending, international and cross-border finance and specialty finance products, among others.
+She has lectured and written extensively on legal matters, particularly dealing with financial institution and partnership issues.
+Alison has authored several text books: Canada - U.S. Commercial Law Guide; A Guide to Canadian Money Laundering Legislation; The Bank Act Annotated; A Practical Guide to Canadian Partnership Law; Banking and Credit Relationships, Asset-Based Lending in Canada, Law in International Finance, Halsburys Laws of Canada: Banking and Finance, Project Finance in Canada, all published by national legal text publishers.
+Her list of published articles includes over 300 titles written for a wide range of publishers in areas including partnership, financial institution regulation, commercial finance, asset-based lending, international and cross-border finance and specialty finance products, among others.

 Alison has been a director of several financial institutions, including a Schedule II bank, insurance companies, leasing finance companies, securitization trusts and other financial services industry corporations.
 She was awarded the inaugural Zenith award from Lexpert in 2009, honouring senior women lawyers who have made outstanding contributions to the practice and business of law.
-Alison has been recognized in the Canadian Legal Lexpert Directory each year starting with its first publication in areas including Structured Finance, Asset/Equipment Finance & Leasing and Banking & Financial Institutions.
-She is also recognized as a leading lawyer by Chambers Global and Chambers Canada for Banking & Finance, Best Lawyers for Equipment Finance Law, the Guide to the World's Leading Banking Lawyers, and the Guide to the World's Leading Women in Business Law (Banking & Finance); in addition, Alison holds a BV Distinguished™ ranking from Martindale-Hubbell.
+Alison has been repeatedly recognized in peer rankings in several areas.

 Alison has an LL.B.
 (Law), a B.Sc.
 Hon.
-(Biochemistry), an M.B.A., an LL.M. in banking and financial services and an M.Sc.
+(Biochemistry), M.B.A., LL.M. in banking and financial services and M.Sc.
 (Business Research).
-She is currently undertaking an M.Sc.
-(Research)/Doctorate in Business Administration.
+She is currently undertaking a Doctorate in Business Administration looking at partnership and liability issues.
 She has also completed the Canadian Securities Course and the advanced securities programs, Canadian Investment Finance I and II with the Canadian Securities Institute.
-Alison is an adjunct professor at Osgoode Hall Law School teaching the Masters of Law program in international finance.
+Alison is an adjunct professor at Osgoode Hall Law School teaching the Masters of Law Program in International Finance.
 She was called to the Ontario Bar in 1979.

 The Corporate Counsel Guide to Banking & Credit Relationships (Canada Law Book), 1999 (rewritten and issued 2015)